-SITUATION: Wrestler A fails to secure shoelaces.
+SITUATION 1: Wrestler A fails to secure shoelaces.
 When wrestling begins, Wrestler A's shoelace becomes untied.
-The referee correctly calls a delay of match violation against Wrestler A. Once the shoe is tied, Wrestler A goes to the apron of the mat and has a coach or trainer tape the shoelace.
+The referee correctly calls a delay of match and, therefore, a stalling violation against Wrestler A. Once the shoe is tied, Wrestler A goes to the apron of the mat and has a coach or trainer tape the shoelace.
 QUESTION: Has another violation occurred?
 RULING: Yes.
-The referee shall assess an injury timeout to Wrestler A.
+The referee shall assess a nonbleeding injury timeout to Wrestler A. (For nonbleeding injury timeout, see Rule 6.1.3.)